core-infra-svcs/dashboard-api-go/client/docs/ApplianceApi.md

 > []InlineResponse20076 GetNetworkApplianceVlans(ctx, networkId).Execute()

-List the VLANs for an MX network
+List the VLANs for a Cisco Secure Router network